Meter Point Administration Number: Unmetered supplies

 It is possible for small predictable supplies to be unmetered.
-Examples are street lights, traffic signals, signs, bollards, telephone kiosks, CCTV and advertising displays.
+Examples are streetlights, traffic signals, signs, bollards, telephone kiosks, CCTV and advertising displays.

 For an item of equipment to be connected to the distribution network via an unmetered connection, its consumption should typically not exceed 500 watts and it should operate in a predictable manner, with no provision for it to be manually turned on/off at the end user's request.
-Generally the equipment would either be in operation and taking a supply of electricity 24 hours a day, or be controlled by a photocell, as is often the case for street lights.
+Generally the equipment would either be in operation and taking a supply of electricity 24 hours a day, or be controlled by a photocell, as is often the case for streetlights.

 It is the customer's responsibility to maintain an accurate and up-to-date inventory of unmetered supplies, and to inform the UMSO (UnMetered Supplies Operator) of all changes to the connected equipment within one month of the change.

-Larger local authorities generally have unmetered supplies with a demand over 100kW and are required to trade their unmetered energy on a half-hourly basis.
+Larger local authorities generally have unmetered supplies with total demand over 100kW and are required to trade their unmetered energy on a half-hourly basis.
 To do so, they employ a meter administrator who will use daily data from a photo-electric control unit (PECU) array which is then used to calculate the energy consumption.
-A PECU array is a device that holds a representative number of the photocells that authority uses on their street lights or traffic signals.
-By trading energy as unmetered half-hourly the authority will accurately pay for the energy consumed by their declared unmetered equipment, and because the data is downloaded daily the authority will see their energy invoices change throughout the year to represent the changes in the seasonal daily lighting levels.
+A PECU array is a device that holds a representative number of the photocells that authority uses on their streetlights or traffic signals.
+By trading energy as unmetered half-hourly, the authority accurately pays for the energy consumed by their declared unmetered equipment, and because the data is downloaded daily the authority will see their energy invoices change throughout the year in response to the seasonal changes in light levels.